Other Frequently Asked Questions

 What if I speak a language other than English at home?

-This exemption can only be granted formally by your college.
-You should talk with your college adviser to see if you are classified as bilingual, a non-native speaker of English, or otherwise.
+Please speak with your advisor to see if you are classified as bilingual, a non-native speaker of English, or otherwise.

-Is there a way to fulfill the second language requirement in a language not taught at U of M?
+Is there a way to fulfill the second language requirement in a language not taught at the University of Minnesota Twin Cities?

 What is the Certificate of Advanced-Level Proficiency?